IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ![w](images/ceph-gitops.png)

-### Verify Ceph Cluster Installation

-After Ceph ArgoCD App was created, you can click the App from ArgoCD UI, and you will see the toplogy of all Ceph resources as follows:
+After Ceph Argo CD App is created, you can click the App from Argo CD UI, and you will see the toplogy of all Ceph resources as follows:

 ![w](images/ceph-topo.png)